chenjie199234/account/README.md

     tel:"",
     email:"",
     oauths:{
-        "service_name_1":"unique id in this service",
+        "service_name_1":"id in this service",
-        "service_name_2":"unique id in this service",
+        "service_name_2":"id in this service",
     },
     money:{
         "cny":100,